 Please find below the Pupil Premium spending and impact report for previous years, and a summary of our proposed funding and spending for the current academic year (2016/ 2017).

-If you have any further queries concerning the Pupil Premium please contact Laura Quinton Maryon (Pupil Premium Lead), via the school office.
-If you have any further about Special Educational Needs Co-ordinator (SENCO) then don’t hesitate to get in contact.
+If you have any further queries about Pupil Premium or Special Educational Needs, please contact Laura Quinton Maryon (SENCo and Pupil Premium Lead), via the school office.